 Our next test for the generality of the model involved running various seed values (we utilised 10 different values) and determining if both high and low amplitude delta values could be predicted.
-Six selected results are displayed in Table 5 while Figure 7 to show the range of comparison with respect to the first unseeded run.
+Seven selected results are displayed in Table 6 while Figure 7 to show the range of comparison with respect to the first unseeded run.

 We observe that while all runs can predict the anomalies, the signature of the minor differences varies between seed values.
-We also observe that the RMSE and R2 values on the validation set all lie within a small range (±10%) of the unseeded value.
+We also observe that the RMSE and R2 values on the validation set all lie within a small range (±10% or up to 0.2 psi absolute) of the unseeded value.
 Thus, to account for randomness and to retain the unbiased nature of the model, an unseeded model is selected for deployment.